-Intergenerational Reading and Seeding, part of Cultivating Compassion in Children, is a program bringing together children and seniors, and generations in-between in the community through retirement facilities and other organizations such as homeschool groups, boy and girl scout troops, MOPS, and daycares.
-High school teens volunteer and parents are often in attendance.
+Senior living facilities often host these events with attendance from others such as homeschool groups, boy and girl scout troops, MOPS, and daycares.
+High school teens and recently retired seniors volunteer and parents are often in attendance.

-Two of the stories in the Cultivating Compassion in Children series,
+Two of the written stories in the Cultivating Compassion in Children series,

 Can Old Be Beautiful and What’s Wrong with Grandpa